thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

 borg compact ssh://ssh_host/root/backups/server
 ```

-This will handle all the files in my NAS LXC that I use for filesystem type operations.
+This will handle all the files in my NAS LXC that I use for file system type operations.

 #### Proxmox Backup Server